Entanglement and Absorbing-State Transitions in Interactive Quantum Dynamics

-We study the properties of interactive quantum dynamics as a function of the measurement rate, $\pme$, and the fraction of measurements that are followed by feedback, $\pf$ that locally steers towards the target state.
-This yields a phase diagram with two transitions: the first is an entanglement phase transition in individual trajectories, driven by $\pme$, while the second is an absorbing-state transition in the average density matrix, driven by the total number of feedback events $\pme$~$\pf$ (Fig.~\ref{fig:circuit_and_phasediagram}).
-A natural question is whether these transitions coincide in general.
-We provide numerical evidence and analytical arguments that they do not.
-In the model where we target a trivial polarized product state and use maximally efficient feedback, $\pf= 1$, the transitions occur at sufficiently close $\pme$ that we cannot numerically distinguish the locations of the critical points: at high feedback, the measurements that drive the system to area-law trajectories also efficiently steer towards the target state.
-However, despite the proximity of the transitions, we find that quantities associated with the density matrix scale with directed-percolation critical exponents and are completely different from the exponents associated with the entanglement transition in individual trajectories.
+We study interactive quantum dynamics as a function of the measurement rate, $\pme$, and the fraction of measurements that are followed by feedback, $\pf$.
+This yields a phase diagram with two transitions: an entanglement phase transition in individual trajectories, driven by $\pme$, and an absorbing-state transition in the average density matrix, driven by the total rate of feedback events $\pme$~$\pf$ (Fig.~\ref{fig:circuit_and_phasediagram}).
+We provide numerical evidence and analytical arguments that these do not coincide in general.
+When we target a trivial polarized product state and use maximally efficient feedback, $\pf= 1$, the transitions occur at sufficiently close $\pme$ that we cannot numerically distinguish the locations of the critical points.
+Nevertheless, we find that quantities associated with the trajectory-averaged density matrix scale with directed-percolation critical exponents that are completely different from the exponents associated with the entanglement transition in individual trajectories.
 This finding is natural if one posits two separate transitions, but implies a drastic violation of one-parameter scaling otherwise.